CloudCannon/Jekyll-Tips/_posts/2016-06-25-client-editable-jekyll-sites.md

 category: intermediate
 order: 1.2
 ---
-Many people can't use Jekyll for client projects because it's too difficult for non-developers to update content.
-In this tutorial we're using [CloudCannon](https://cloudcannon.com) to give a non-technical client access to update their Jekyll site.
+Many people don't use Jekyll for client projects because typically a non-developer will have to learn HTML, Markdown and Liquid to update content.
+In this tutorial we're using [CloudCannon](https://cloudcannon.com) which gives non-developers an easy way to update Jekyll sites.

 ### What is CloudCannon?